partofaplan/github-java-runner/README.md

 ## 2. Build & Push the Java Runner Image

-A lightweight Dockerfile (`docker/Dockerfile`) extends the official runner image with OpenJDK 17 and Maven 3.9.11 pre-installed so Maven builds work out-of-the-box.
+A lightweight Dockerfile (`docker/Dockerfile`) extends the official runner image with OpenJDK 17, Maven 3.9.11, and the Docker CLI so Maven builds and container workloads are supported out-of-the-box (mount `/var/run/docker.sock` or use a remote builder to run Docker commands).

 ```bash
 IMAGE_TAG=partofaplan/github-actions-runner-java:latest